No WIFI Connection When on Battery Power Overview:

 2. Expand Network adapters and then right click the WIFI adapter driver to open its Properties.

 3. In WIFI adapter driver Properties, under Power Management, uncheck the box of Allow the computer to turn off the device to save power.
+If this item is grayed out on your computer, you can fix it from here.

 Or you can also choose a value for the advanced power saving option.